 One of the great beauties of the trawler lifestyle is that you are on the water.
 Since we live on a water planet the cruising grounds around the world offer a fascinating selection of wonderful destinations.
 You can spend a lifetime just cruising in Alaska or exploring the Chesapeake.
 Many wandering souls start out cruising coastal ports and then get the urge to jump across a large body of water to visit another continent.
 You can head east up in Maine (during the summer) and then trek south to hop the islands from the Bahamas down deep into the Caribbean.
-Knowing how much time you have to devote and what type of cruising locations you want to visit will help you identify the type of trawler that will provide the best ride for your destinations.
-A good comfortable trawler makes the journey between ports as much fun as the arrival at a distant shore.
+Knowing how much time you have to devote and what type of cruising locations you want to visit will help you identify the type of trawler that will provide the best ride for you.
+A good, comfortable trawler makes the journey between ports as much fun as the arrival at a distant shore.
 Knowing your travel mission will help you figure out if you want a fast trawler or a slow trawler.
-You may find a great trawler buy in a faraway location – look at this as an opportunity to see a different part of the world – don’t rule out a location that is far from home, it may create one of the best situations you never imagined…
+You may find a great trawler buy in a faraway location –try to look at this as an opportunity to see a different part of the world – don’t rule out a location that is far from home, it may create one of the best adventures you never imagined…

 What can you afford to spend (lose)?